kartonfarkas/api_docs/source/suite/contacts/contact_list.rst

      - Comments
    * - return
      - int
-     - the ID of the field that the response needs to contain in addition to the internal ID of the contact -
+     - Field ID that needs to be included in the response (in addition to the internal ID of the contact).
+     -

 .. list-table:: **Optional Parameters**